kartgoel/HydraDocumentation/docs/hydraRun.rst

 This HTML file create Hydra's web-based Run pages, which display plots as they are generated.

-To learn about , see here: :ref:`hydraRunFE`
+To learn about using the web-based Run page, see here: :ref:`hydraRunFE`

 deltaAlpha
 --------------

 This function adjusts the overlay alpha value (opacity) by adding the specified delta value.
-It ensure that the resulting overlpay alpha value is within the range of 0.0 to 1.0.
+It ensures that the resulting overlay alpha value is within the range of 0.0 to 1.0.

 .. code-block:: html